 International filmmakers Fernanda Valadez from Mexico and Chiara Malta from France were scheduled to visit Madison as part of the Wisconsin Film Festival in April, 2020.
 Unfortunately, due to the COVID-19 pandemic and resulting travel restrictions and cancelation of the in-person Wisconsin Film Festival, these residencies did not take place.

-The International Visiting Artist Program is sponsoring two artists, Bgirl Key and Lady C, in conjunction with the fall 2020 IARP artist Michele Byrd-McPhee who has worked with both artists.
+The International Visiting Artist Program is sponsoring two artists, Bgirl Key and Lady C, in conjunction with IARP artist Michele Byrd-McPhee (fall 2020) who has worked with both artists.

 Lady C and Bgirl Key will teach master classes remotely as part of Assistant Professor of Dance, Duane Lee Holland, Jr.’s Hip-Hop dance classes in the spring of 2021.
 Duane Lee Holland, Jr. served as lead faculty for the fall residency, and Byrd-McPhee’s return to host Lady C and Bgirl Key will extend the impact of the residency.
 Their involvement in IVAP supplements the international aspect of the curriculum and highlights more women artists in a very predominately male-oriented field.

 Kifuko "Key" Moureen Drichiru (AKA Bgirl Key) is a Ugandan dance performer and teacher, educator, events organizer, choreographer, and graphic designer.
 She uses her talents and skills to empower and elevate children and adults with in her community and around the world.
 Her dance specialties are Breakdance, Waacking, Afro house, and popping along with Ugandan traditional dances.
 She is the founder and director of SHE IS HIPHOP an organization and initiative whose aim is to build girls and women through Hip-Hop.